 God has never had to go back and correct anything He has ever said or done!

 The principal reason God gave His law to Israel was to point them to the coming Messiah, His Son.
-Paul described the law as Israel’s schoolmaster which led to Christ (Gal.
+Paul described the law as Israel’s guardian until Christ (Gal.
 3:24).
 And that same law, written on our hearts by the Spirit, is now doing for us what it once did for Israel.
 It is pointing us to Jesus Christ, preparing us for his coming, but this time it is his second coming, not his first.

 A very great benefit of studying the law of Moses is that the kind of judgments found in the law are God’s kind of judgments; therefore, they are the kind of judgments that Jesus will render when he rules the earth for a thousand years.
 The law is not a dead, worthless relic of the past; it is telling us what kind of government to expect from Jesus when he sets up his kingdom on earth.
 Jesus will rule over the wicked, “with a rod of iron”, and the “iron” judgments he will execute are the kinds of judgments found in Moses’ law!
 The law is still pointing to Christ and preparing God’s children to reign with him.